- Dress for the weather. Dressing in layers allows for adjusting to various building temperatures.

 - CATA buses use compressed natural gas that results in fewer emissions than gasoline.

 - Buying a bus pass for $49 a month is cheaper than having a car that includes purchasing gas, car insurance, and maintenance.

 - CATA Schedule Information

 - Participate in Rideshare.
-The free service matches students with car and van pools Great way to take weekend trips Take the campus shuttle service around campus weekdays from 7:00 a.m. – 6:00 p.m.
+The free service matches students with car and van pools.
+It's a great way to take weekend trips.
+Take the campus shuttle service around campus weekdays from 7:00 a.m. – 6:00 p.m.
 The service is free.

 - Walk around the campus for exercise